janusvr/janus-server/README.md

 * I have a general problem and need some troubleshooting info about the server application.

 No problem.  check out the server.log file.
 Just tail it and you will see the log being written to as activities take place - e.g. logging on etc.

+## License
+This project is licensed under the MIT license.
+See the LICENSE.txt file in this directory for complete text.